Five Ways to Keep Your Indoor Air Quality Safe

 Homeowners craving a burst of color have generally been told to bring it through with easily changeable seat cushions or curtains.
 However, home design TV shows and blogs are changing that by showing colorful, painted kitchen cabinets that look like a commitment worth making.

 Neutral cabinets, especially white, remain a safe and popular bet.
-But, designers say homeowners who are drawn to bold colors and use them thoughtfully often end up happy.
+But, designers say homeowners who are drawn to bold colors and use them thoughtfully often end up happy with the end results.

 All TREATS No TRICKS-Halloween Safety Tips